-Bonds are considered a safe haven, but bonds do come with a couple of risks.
+Bonds are considered a low -risk assets, but bonds do come with a couple of risks.

 Imagine this situation: It is Monday morning and you are in your office canteen.
 You had a nice breakfast and are now looking for your mobile to pay for the bill.
 But you have left it in the laptop bag.
 Thanks to Monday blues.
 Understandably, in the present era of digital payment, you do not prefer to carry cash either.
 Helplessly, you tell the canteen owner “ Hey, I will pay along with the lunch bill”.
 The canteen owner raises his eyebrows.
 He is entitled to receive money from you, so he is worried.
 If the canteen owner can think so much for credit of Rs.50 (usual cost of breakfast), then bond investors becoming skeptical about the return on their investment is no surprise.